TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Fort Canning Park is one of the most iconic parks in Singapore.
-Despite it not being as huge when compared to Singapore Botanic Gardens or Macritchie Reservoir, its prime location in the city centre plus the ancient artefacts scattered around makes it a significant landmark.
+Despite it not being as big as Singapore Botanic Gardens or Macritchie Reservoir, its prime location in the city centre plus the ancient artefacts scattered around makes it a significant landmark.

 With chill walking trails and historical sites that make for IG-worthy backdrops, here’s what you can do at Fort Canning Park for when you want to gai gai with your friends and family.